lzim/teampsd/resources/hq_checklists/team_psd_principles.md

 - Reorganize to-do list daily.

 ### **5. Cost of time**
-- Be prepapred save time.
+- Be prepared save time.
 - Be mindful of time.
 - Be on time.

 ### **6. Active Listening**
-- Reflect back requests.
+- Reflect-back requests and instructions.
-- Ask lots of questions.
+- Ask lots of questions and clarification.
-- Find / ask for existing docummentation.
+- Find / ask for existing documentation.

 ### **7. Teamwork Iteration**
 - Best possible effort prior to sending to team.